-USFL Character Development Program
+USFL Character Development Program (Coming Soon)

 Respect in a martial arts context is largely aimed at conditioning for loyalty, better group cohesion, and control of the abilities when learning a martial art.
 It is difficult to quantify respect, especially since it can mostly be treated as a moral virtue; respect in the context of martial arts should then be qualified by individual conduct during training and competition as well as outside activities.